 Eva Wright, Pacer Group’s internal IT administrator, who is also a certified Salesforce Administrator, notes that by leveraging Salesforce’s Force.com, the new ERP software could offer significant advantages for Wright’s department to easily provide its own customizations to ERP Cloud software written natively on the public cloud platform.
 Recognizing that there is a significant difference, and benefit, to the open systems on a public cloud, Wright could make informed decisions on which Cloud ERP solution would provide a quicker payback and higher return on investment, especially when considering that those latent customization projects can be controlled by her rather than the software provider.

-As a result of our research, we team selected Rootstock for our new manufacturing/distribution Cloud ERP running on the salesforce.com platform..
+As a result of our research, our team selected Rootstock for our new manufacturing/distribution Cloud ERP running on the salesforce.com platform..